FabihaPritha/Design_Pattern/README.md

 Each pattern has:
 - ✅ A clear explanation
+- ✅ Use Case of each pattern
+- ✅ Real-world relatable examples (where applicable)
 - ✅ Simple Java code
-- ✅ Real-world relatable examples (where applicable)
 - ✅ Easy to run `.java` files

 ## 🚀 How to Use